nicholasbishop/nbishop-net/content/notes/ext4-view.md

 +++

 I recently open-sourced and published a Rust crate for reading data from an [ext4] file system: [ext4-view-rs].
-As the name indicates, this library is purely for _reading_, write support is intentionally not included.
+As the name hopefully indicates, this library is purely for reading, write support is intentionally not included.
 The library is `no_std`, but does require an allocator.

 The specific use I have for this code is loading data in a [UEFI]